jongio/memealyzer/README.md

 [Bicep](https://github.com/azure/bicep) is an Azure Resource Management (ARM) abstraction that allows you to compose JSON-like files, that get converted to ARM template files.

    1. CD to `iac\bicep`
-   1. Run: `./deploy.sh {ENV}`, where {ENV} matches the .env file extension that you want to use. i.e. `./deploy.sh staging` to use the values found in the `.env.staging` file.
+   1. Run: `./deploy.sh {WORKSPACE}`, where {WORKSPACE} matches the .env file extension that you want to use. i.e. `./deploy.sh staging` to use the values found in the `.env.staging` file.

    Optionally, if you want to see what resources would be created if you run deploy, then you can first run `./plan.sh`